ZJU-DAILY/LargeEA/README.md

-# LargeEA : Aligning Entities between Large-scale Knowledge Graphs [Scalable Data Science]
+# Aligning Entities between Large-scale Knowledge Graphs [Scalable Data Science]

-If there is any problem on reproduction, please create an issue in [The GitHub repo page](https://github.com/ZJU-DBL/LargeEA)
+If there is any problem with reproduction, please create an issue in [The GitHub repo page](https://github.com/ZJU-DBL/LargeEA)

 ## Requirements